 Profiles and news

 Dr. Manson and colleagues have garnered over $20 million in funding from the National Science Foundation, National Institutes of Health, and Department of Justice to advance big human-environment data.
 He is the Principal Investigator (PI) for the National Historical Geographic Information System (NHGIS) and International Historical Geographic Information System (IHGIS).
-He is a Co-Principal Investigator for the Integrated Public Use Microdata Series (IPUMS) and IPUMS Terra, named one of GIS Geography's top 10 GIS data sources and featured in articles on GIS Geography and GIS Lounge.
+He is also on the teams for the Integrated Public Use Microdata Series (IPUMS), IPUMS Terra, and the Institute for Geospatial Understanding through an Integrative Discovery Environment.

 Dr. Manson’s research is “topical” in more ways than one.
 Manson trains his eye on the earth’s surface; using a technique called agent-based modeling, he examines the rate at which humans are altering the land surface of planet Earth.
 Given the alarming pace of change in the earth’s surface, and given the increasingly charged debates about global warming, his work couldn’t be more timely."
 [PDF]